wittyswayam/trafficvision-ai/README.md

 _No screenshots included in this repository.
 The `/docs` route (Swagger UI) and Grafana dashboards (once provisioned via `docker compose up`) are the most useful things to capture here._

-## Known Gaps

-A few things in the repo point at infrastructure that isn't fully connected yet — worth knowing before you assume everything below "just works":

-- `pyproject.toml` defines a `trafficvision-serve` console script pointing at `scripts.serve:main`, but `scripts/serve.py` doesn't exist.
-- The Dockerfile installs from `requirements-prod.txt`, which isn't in the repo (only `requirements.txt` and `requirements-dev.txt` exist).
-- `docker-compose.yml` defines a `worker` service running `scripts.worker`, which isn't in the repo.
-- `dvc.yaml` references `scripts/run_etl.py` and `scripts/run_hpo.py` for the ETL and HPO stages; only `scripts/train.py` and `scripts/evaluate.py` currently exist as CLIs.
-- `src/api/auth.py` is fully implemented (JWT, API keys, RBAC, rate limiting) but isn't mounted on any route in `src/api/app.py`.
-- No `.github/workflows` directory — the CI/CD story is currently the Kubernetes/Terraform manifests, not an active pipeline.

 ## Future Improvements